garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-order.md

     ![](media/garagehive-create-and-email-a-purchase-order3.png)

-4. Select the option to use to select the document sending profile in the next prompt.
-Document sending profile includes predefined rules and settings that dictate how the documents are sent.
+4. In the following prompt, select the document sending profile.
+This profile consists of predefined rules and settings that determine the document sending process to the vendor.
 Click **OK**.

    ![](media/garagehive-create-and-email-a-purchase-order4.png)